codepath/site-week4-project3-lifetracker-starter/README.md

 ## Wrapping Up and Resources

 This is a huge project and represents a complete application with user-owned resources.
 Accordingly, it can, should, and will test the limits of your capabilities.
 Do your best and don't be afraid to Google!
 Especially in regards to any SQL that might be tricky.

+### Reflection

+* Did the topics discussed in your labs prepare you to complete the assignment?
+Be specific, which features in your weekly assignment did you feel unprepared to complete?

+Throughout the beginning of the week, I struggled in being able to understand the concepts and structure of the database queries and programs especially working on Windows where my postgres wouldn't function correctly.
+Having learned and applied these database concepts into the labs first and then the project solidified my understanding of its use within the backend development and just how important it is especially when implemented with security features.
+However, I did not feel prepared to to work with the Security Token and ApiClient in the frontend mostly because these were topics we had yet to cover and would have to find resources on our own to be able to implement them.
+However, even with the large learning curve this week, I'm proud that I actually implemented the concepts into the program and understood the code I was writing even if it took a long time to figure out.

+* If you had more time, what would you have done differently?
+Would you have added additional features?
+Changed the way your project responded to a particular event, etc.

+If I had more time, I would have definitely focused a lot more of my time on implementing my frontend development.
+In other projects, the back end development has always been the most difficult part for me to implement and understand and so I went into this project with the newfound confidence to learn the backend and implement it first before working on any design elements.
+I would have changed the user interface in a more structured and aesthetically pleasing manner so that the user can interact with the backend elements.
+Additionally, if given more time, I would like to implement the other sections of the activity tracker so rather than just doing nutrition, I would create trackers for the exercise and sleep.
+This is probably a very ambitious stretch feature, but it would have been cool to implement a feature that allows the user to blog about their tracker and interact with other users.

+* Reflect on your project demo, what went well?
+Were there things that maybe didn't go as planned?
+Did you notice something that your peer did that you would like to try next time?

+Overall, I'm proud of the work I've been able to complete given the time constraints and circumstances and incredibly thankful that I finally understand backend development way better than prior projects and labs.
+I was able to present the little UI that I was able to create and displayed my fully functional backend using Insomnia.
+However, I would have liked to have finished connecting the front end of the project to the backend so that the app could have been more interactive in terms of that functionality.
+Additionally, I forgot to show some features while presenting the demo so, next time, the plan is to write down quickly what I specifically want to present during the demo so that I don't ramble and forget what I actually implemented.

+### Open-source libraries used

+- Add any links to open-source libraries used in your project.

+### Shout out

+Give a shout out to somebody from your cohort that especially helped you during your project.
+This can be a fellow peer, instructor, TA, mentor, etc.

+I'd like to give a shoutout to all my podmates, Aaron and Katherin, who have been an incredible help in everything I have been able to implement in my project.
+If it weren't for our constant collaboration and refusal to give up on the hardest of bugs, I wouldn't have been able to get as far.
+I'd also like to give a shoutout to all the TAs who have made even the toughest of bugs look so easy to solve and understand.
+Additionally, I'd like to give big shoutout to my mentor who has been nothing but helpful in guiding through all these weeks and giving non-stop encouragement even in my burn out days.